kotzgroup/bib-styles/README.md

 ***coming soon...***

-## To consider
+## To do

+* support ACM style
+* port Mendeley fixes from `plainDOImend` to all other DOI styles.
-* make a new bst that is more concise, as my new default.
+* consider a new bst that is more concise, as our new default.
   * (show DOI instead of vol, num, pages, month)
   * (warn if no DOI for article, inproc, incoll)